7 Cups: Anxiety & Stress Chat

 Feeling worried, sad, stressed or lonely?
 Need to talk to someone?
 Download 7 Cups now for FREE anonymous emotional support & counseling from trained active listeners.
 Easy to use text chat.
 Real listeners available for you 24/7 & that’s not all:Read More

 Medical/Professional Care and Advice

 The content on our website is not intended to be a substitute for professional medical care by a qualified doctor or other suitable healthcare professional (“Professional”).
 You should always check with your Professional if you have any concerns about your health, your condition or any treatment you may be taking or planning to take.

-When you receive an App Recommendation from a Professional via an ORCHA powered platform, the Recommendation is being made based on that Professionals judgement about the suitability of an App for your specific needs and the information provided by ORCHA upon which the Professional is relying upon.
+When you receive an App Recommendation from a Professional via an ORCHA powered platform, the Recommendation is being made based on that Professional's judgement about the suitability of an App for your specific needs and the information provided by ORCHA upon which the Professional is relying upon.
 ORCHA Reviews are in turn largely based on the information provided by App developers the App itself and/or available in the public domain via a connected website or the relevant ‘app store’.
 We are reliant on this information in undertaking our reviews and are not responsible for inaccuracies or errors in the information provided.
 If you are recommended an app that comes with a cost (be it that the app must be 'Paid' for or has 'In App Purchases'), unless expressly agreed in writing, you are responsible for this cost and can not seek to receive reimbursement.

 App Developers are governed in most jurisdictions by laws that require them not to make misleading or inaccurate statements about their products and if you believe that any information provided via our reviews is inaccurate or misleading please contact us at firstname.lastname@example.org and we will immediately investigate this.

-If you are a healthcare professional, this website is intended to support and enhance, but not to replace your own judgment and knowledge.
+If you are a healthcare professional, this website is intended to support and enhance, but not to replace your own judgement and knowledge.